umbraco/UmbracoDocs/Getting-Started/Setup/Install/install-umbraco-with-nuget.md

 ## NuGet version
 Before you start: make sure your NuGet version is up to date.
 We use the latest version while testing and can't guarantee that the install process works with older versions of NuGet.

 In Visual Studio, go to Tools > Extensions and Updates, then Updates > Visual Studio Gallery.
-Check if there's a NuGet Update available and install it.
+Check if there's a NuGet update available and install it.

 ![](images/NuGet/nuget-update.png)

 Also make sure that the execution policy in the Package Manager Console is set to **RemoteSigned**.
 You can check this by going to Tools > NuGet Package Manager > Package Manager Console.
 Once that loads, type `Get-ExecutionPolicy` if it's set to "Restricted" then make sure to change that by typing the following command: `Set-ExecutionPolicy RemoteSigned`

 ## Install NuGet in Visual Studio
-If you don't already have NuGet installed, you can read all about the installation process here: [http://docs.nuget.org/docs/start-here/installing-nuget](http://docs.nuget.org/docs/start-here/installing-nuget).
+If you don't already have NuGet installed, you can read all about the installation process here: [https://docs.nuget.org/docs/start-here/installing-nuget](https://docs.nuget.org/docs/start-here/installing-nuget).

 ## New solution
-To install Umbraco we need a Visual Studio solution to install it in.
+To install Umbraco we first need a Visual Studio solution.

 ### Visual Studio 2012
 Go to **File > New Project** and pick ASP.NET Web Application.
 Click **OK** and then choose one of the following: